MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 Introduced in version 10.0.17133.0 (Windows 10, version 1803), the Windows SDK now includes C++/WinRT.

 C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented solely in header files, and designed to provide you with first-class access to the modern Windows API.
-With C++/WinRT, you can author and consume WinRT APIs using any standards-compliant C++17 compiler.
+With C++/WinRT, you can author and consume Windows Runtime APIs using any standards-compliant C++17 compiler.

 ## Language projections
 WinRT is based on Component Object Model (COM) APIs, and it's designed to be accessed through *language projections*.
 A projection hides the COM details, and provides a more natural programming experience for a given language.